 From 1968 to 1998, many lava flows, ash explosions, and avalanches took place.
 However, it was not until 2010 that specialists considered the volcano dormant.

 It took us 4 hours to get to the foot of the volcano.

-After a first part of the road in the plain, we finally begin our ascent in the mountains.
-The change of scenery is fast and radical.
+After the first part of the road in the plain, we finally begin our ascent in the mountains.
+The change in scenery is fast and radical.
 It starts to rain, and the dry and burnt vegetation makes way for the lush green vegetation.

 We reach Lake Arenal and stop for a café on the terrace to admire the view.

 The Arenal lake